Human PKD2 protein (Recombinant) (N-His) (STJP008022)

 Processing The item has been added

 Post Translational Modifications Phosphorylated.
 Phosphorylation is important for protein function.a mutant that lacks the N-terminal phosphorylation sites cannot complement a zebrafish pkd2-deficient mutant.
 PKD-mediated phosphorylation at the C-terminus regulates its function in the release of Ca(2+) stores from the endoplasmic reticulum.
-PKA-mediated phosphorylation at a C-terminal site strongly increases the open probability of the channel, but does not increase single channel conductance.
+Phosphorylation at Ser-812 regulates PKD2 trafficking.
+Phosphorylation at Ser-76 is required for PKD2 trafficking to or retention at the lateral plasma membrane.
+Phosphorylation at Ser-801, Ser-812 and Ser-829 regulates PKD2 channel activity.
 N-glycosylated.
 The four subunits in a tetramer probably differ in the extent of glycosylation.simultaneous glycosylation of all experimentally validated sites would probably create steric hindrance.
 Thus, glycosylation at Asn-305 is not compatible with glycosylation at Asn-328.only one of these two residues is glycosylated at a given time.
+Sumoylated by SUMO1.sumoylation regulates PKD2 membrane recycling and is necessary for intravascular pressure-induced arterial contractility.

 Protein Name Polycystin-2